Skip to content

 1. Define the application name and application ID;

-2. The system automatically generates configuration parameters;
+2. System automatically generates configuration parameters;

 3. A Client Token is generated by default, which you can replace as needed;

-4. Select the access configuration;
+4. Select the integration configuration;

 5. Click "Create".